tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 go run main.go  0.90s user 2.02s system 107% cpu 2.715 total
 ```

-So I hope you agree with me in saying that the defers themselves are *preetty cheap*.
+I hope you agree with me in saying that the defers themselves are *preetty cheap*.

 ## Outro